NexPlayer/iOS-SDK/advanced.md

 If the DRM is supporting that key attribute, then it should return zero(0).
 Then NexPlayer will call DRM callbacks depending on the encryption method.
 If the DRM does not support the key, then it should return a non-zero value.
 In this case, NexPlayer will not call the DRM callbacks and it will decrypt using its internal decryption function.

-#### typedef int(∗ NEXPLAYERMPDDescrambleCallbackFunc)(char ∗pMpdUrl, unsigned int dwMpdUrlLen, char ∗pMpd, unsigned int dwMpdLen, unsigned int ∗pdwNewMpdLen, void ∗pUserData)
+#### typedef int(∗NEXPLAYERMPDDescrambleCallbackFunc) (char ∗pMpdUrl, unsigned int dwMpdUrlLen, char ∗pMpd, unsigned int dwMpdLen, unsigned int ∗pdwNewMpdLen, void ∗pUserData)

 Callback function to handle content with an encrypted playlist or manifest.